 “Viceroy, early in the morning.
 Just tryna let the sun in, and open up my eyes.” ~Mac Demarco, Viceroy

-B-Rad, usually working the night shift, was another employee I grew cool with over the course of my 3-year stint of living down the street.
+B-Rad, usually working the night shift, was another employee who I grew quite close with over the course of my 3-year stint of living down the street.
 I’ve had deep and heartfelt conversations with the dude, but I still can’t tell you his age.
-Somewhere between 25-45, but he’s my dude.
+Somewhere between 25-45 probably, but regardless he’s my dude.

 This trip occurred 2015, during my sophomore year of undergrad, 11 years after Hurricane Katrina

 B-Rad“What’s good Squizzy, lemme guess, pack of 27’s?”

 There was also this middle-aged Indian mother employed there as well, who’d stash all the $1 off packs of Marlboro 27’s behind the counter for me…In a son-she-thankfully-never-had sorta way though.
 Like every single time she would ring me up, she’d never cease in insisting “You know, you should really stop smoking these.
 They aren’t good for you.”
 And every single time, she’d seamlessly come to the realization that this basically like Dr. Phil offering life advice to Keith Richards.
 So inevitably she’d give up her daily fight for my well being, shrug, and figure “Well, I guess could at least save you a dollar while I’m at it.”
 Ain’t she the sweetest?
 (That’s 2 for brown privilege.)